Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Methods

 \subsubsection{Grouping Approximately Exchangeable Coefficients}

 Fitting a distinct prior for each coefficient requires as many prior fits as there are pixels in the image.
 This would typically require three parameters for over $2^{16}$ distributions (see Table \ref{tab: datasets}), which is unrealistic.
 Therefore, it is necessary to group coefficients into blocks.
 Grouping introduces additional model assumptions.
-To justify grouping, we classify the ensuing misspecification errors via the categories provided in \ref{section: data treatment}.
+To justify grouping, we classify the ensuing misspecification errors via the categories provided in \ref{section:data treatment}.
+A summary of all grouping actions and associated error types can be found in Table \ref{tab: image_data_augment_mapping}, see Appendix \ref{app:grouping_args} for more detailed justifications.

 Because we treat the coefficients as identical within each block, and assume that all coefficients are independent, grouping the coefficients is equivalent to assuming that all of the coefficients within a block are independent and identically distributed (i.i.d.).
 To isolate grouping arguments from the independence assumption, we assume first that the coefficients within a block are exchangeable, that is, statistically indistinguishable from one another, then, in addition, that they are independent.
 We test exchangeability and independence separately.